aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/epub-to-xps/_index.md

 Aspose.HTML for .NET provides various types of output formats for rendering operations.
 Some of these formats produce a single output file (for instance {{%PDF%}}, {{%XPS%}}), others create multiple files (Image formats {{%JPG%}}, {{%PNG%}}, etc.).

 ## **Output Stream Providers**
 If it is required to save files in the remote storage (e.g., cloud, database, etc.) you can implement [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) interface to have manual control over the file creating process.
-This interface designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering document/page.
+This interface is designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering the document/page.

-The example below shows how to implement and use the your own *MemoryStreamProvider* in the application:
+The example below shows how to implement and use your own *MemoryStreamProvider* in the application:

 {{< highlight java >}}
 using System.IO;